 Technically, both road and gravel bikes come in ‘full suspension’ varieties, albeit in very different forms.
 Trek’s Domane has IsoSpeed decouplers front and rear, which technically qualifies as suspension.
 It's a far cry from Niner’s Magic Carpet Ride (MCR), which comes complete with the Fox 23 AX fork and rear linkage that offers 50mm of travel, thanks to the X-fusion Microlite shock.

 Both road and gravel bikes will sport 1x and 2x drivetrains.
-Road bikes trend towards two front chainrings, as the jumps between gears are smaller, meaning it’s easier to find a comfortable cadence at any speed.
+Road bikes tend towards two front chainrings, as the jumps between gears are smaller, meaning it’s easier to find a comfortable cadence at any speed.

 Gravel bikes have both 1x and 2x drivetrains with a slight bias towards 1x.
 With only a single front chainring, 1x drivetrains are still capable of achieving the same gear range as 2x, though to do this in 11 or 12 gears instead of 22 or 24 means the gaps between each ratio will be more significant.
 Eliminating the need to shift at the front has allowed drivetrain manufacturers to employ narrow-wide chainrings, which feature alternating teeth profiles that grip the inner and outer chain links to prevent it from bouncing off over rough terrain.